ElenaShe000/MARCS/README.md

 regional_climate_forcing.csv includes the delta corrected mean values of annual precipitation (mm yr-1) extracted from the regional climate model RCM4 under MPI-ESM-LM tuns for the RCP26, RCP45 and RCP85 climate scenarios;

 catchment_att.zip includes the boundary for 12 Finnis river studied.

+ModelCrossvalidationRes.txt includes the results of the model validation with the basic parameterization scheme